replikativ/hasch/README.md

 # Changes
+- 0.3.0 fix accidental hashing of records as maps
 - 0.3.0-beta4 fix record serialization with incognito
 - 0.3.0 Overhaul encoding for ~10x-20x times performance on the JVM.
 Use safe SHA-512.
 Add byte-array support for blobs.
 - 0.2.3 properly dispatch on IRecord (instead of IMap)